adelolmo/working-hours/README.md

 # Working Hours

-Tool for tracking how long you work.
+CLI tool for tracking how long you work.

 It provides reports with insights about your working days.